AzatArslanov/htm.kotlin/README.md

-                it is said to be connected. */ connectedPermInitialRange = 0.2 // Small range around connectedPermThreshold. inhibitionRadius = 0 // Average connected receptive field size of the columns. desiredLocalActivity = 0.3 /* A parameter controlling the number of columns that will be winners after the inhibition step.
+                it is said to be connected. */ connectedPermInitialRange = 0.2 // Small range around connectedPermThreshold. inhibitionRadius = 0 // Average connected receptive field size of the columns. desiredLocalActivity = 0.3 /* A parameter controlling the number of columns that will be winners after the inhibition step. */ permanenceInc = 0.1 // Amount permanence values of synapses are incremented during learning. permanenceDec = 0.1 // Amount permanence values of synapses are decremented during learning.
-                Average connected receptive field */
-                permanenceInc = 0.1 // Amount permanence values of synapses are incremented during learning. permanenceDec = 0.1 // Amount permanence values of synapses are decremented during learning.
             }